MedPath

 NameTimeMethod

 The C-SSRS is a clinician administered assessment tool that evaluates suicidal ideation and behavior.
 Number of participants that have an affirmative response to the 5 items for suicidal ideation (1.
 Wish to be dead, 2.
 Non-specific active suicidal thoughts, 3.
 Active suicidal ideation with any methods (not plan) without intent to act, 4.
 Active suicidal ideation with some intent to act, without specific plan, 5.
 Active suicidal ideation with specific plan and intent) and/or to the 5 items for suicidal behavior (1.
 Preparatory acts or behavior, 2.
 Aborted attempt, 3.
 Interrupted attempt, 4.
 Actual attempt, 5.
 Completed suicide) will be reported.
-Higher scores indicate worse symptoms.
+The score ranges from 1 to 5 and higher scores indicate worse symptoms.

 Secondary Outcome Measures